-Distribution: Both sides of the Cascades in Washington; British Columbia south to Washington, east to Alberta.
+Distribution: Occurring on both sides of the Cascades crest in Washington; British Columbia to Washington, east to Alberta.

-Habitat: Exposed rocky areas, cliffs, and ridges, often at high elevations in the mountains.
+Habitat: Exposed rocky areas, cliffs, and ridges in subalpine to alpine areas.

 Conservation Status: Not of concern